w3c/wcag-act/act-rules-format.md

 The <dfn>total coverage</dfn> is expressed as a fraction where the denominator is the number of test cases, and the numerator is the number of test cases for which there was at least one correct outcome. `failed` outcomes are correct if it is for a `failed` test case. `passed` and `inapplicable` outcomes are correct if they are for a `passed` or `inapplicable` test case.
 Other outcomes are not considered correct.

 The <dfn>automated coverage<dfn> is similar to the total coverage, except that the numerator is the number of test cases for which there was at least one correct outcome that is produced fully automatically.
-An outcome is fully automatically if no human input was needed to produce the outcome.
+An outcome is fully automatic if no human input was needed to produce the outcome.

 <aside class=example>
-  <p>Some ACT Rule has 5 test cases, 1 passed, 2 failed, and 1 inapplicable.
+  <p>Some ACT Rule has 5 test cases, 2 passed, 2 failed, and 1 inapplicable.
 A11y Corp Tool (ACTT) has an automated procedure for this rule.
 It reports correct outcomes, except for one of the `failed` cases for which it reports `cantTell`.
 That gives ACTT an [=automated coverage=] of 4/5.</p>
   <p>For that same rule, ACTT also has a test procedure which allows walks uses through the process of manually testing the failed test cases, answering them correctly.
 It reports `cantTell` for all other test cases.
 Combined with the automated test procedure, that gives ACTT a [=total coverage=] of 5/5.</p>
 </aside>